 (c) It is understood and agreed that the settlement of strikes or lockouts shall be entirely within the discretion of the Party having the difficulty, and the above requirement that any force majeure shall be remedied with all reasonable dispatch shall not require the settlement of strikes or lockouts when such course is inadvisable in the discretion of the Party having the difficulty.

+CORE GAS AGGREGATION SERVICE AGREEMENT (Cont'd.)

-(d) It is understood and agreed that “force majeure” as used herein shall not include scheduled and routine maintenance and repairs of machinery and lines of pipe, operational flow orders, emergency flow orders or diversion orders in accordance with PG&E’s Rule 14, financial considerations, or the unavailability of upstream or downstream transportation or supply.
+(d) It is understood and agreed that “force majeure” as used herein shall not include scheduled and routine maintenance and repairs of machinery and lines of pipe, operational flow orders, emergency flow orders or diversion orders in accordance with PG&E’s gas Rule 14, financial considerations, or the unavailability of upstream or downstream transportation or supply.

 GENERAL

 PG&E shall have no liability to Group/Customer/CTA, or any assignee thereof, for any curtailments or interruptions of service or losses of gas pursuant to this Agreement, PG&E’s gas Rules or rate schedules.
-The liability of PG&E for any curtailments, interruptions of service or gas losses otherwise arising out of mistakes, omissions, interruptions, delays, errors or defects in any of the gas services or facilities use or furnished by PG&E shall in no event exceed an amount equal to any applicable pro rata charges for the period during which the services or facilities are affected by the mistake, omission, interruption, loss, delay, error or defect, provided, however, that the provisions hereof shall not apply to damages caused by willful misconduct, fraudulent conduct or violations of law by PG&E.
+The liability of PG&E for any curtailments, interruptions of service or gas losses otherwise arising out of mistakes, omissions, interruptions, delays, errors or defects in any of the gas services or facilities used or furnished by PG&E shall in no event exceed an amount equal to any applicable pro rata charges for the period during which the services or facilities are affected by the mistake, omission, interruption, loss, delay, error or defect, provided, however, that the provisions hereof shall not apply to damages caused by willful misconduct, fraudulent conduct or violations of law by PG&E.

 No Party under this Agreement shall be assessed any special, punitive, consequential, incidental, or indirect damages, whether in contract or tort (including negligence) or otherwise, for any breach, actions or inactions arising from, out of, or related to this Agreement.

 PG&E may accept facsimile copies of this Agreement and any other notices or agreements hereunder, and the same shall be binding on the CTA or Customer as though they were original signed documents.
-PG&E may accept the signature of any representative of the CTA or Customer on any such agreement or notice, and the same shall be binding on CTA or Customer without any obligation on PG&E's part to verify that the person so signing has authority to bind CTA or Customer provided that the CTA or Customer may, and has the affirmative obligation to, provide PG&E with a list of people authorized by the CTA or Customer to execute such documents or agreements with PG&E, and, if the CTA or Customer provides such a list, PG&E shall limit its acceptance of and reliance on such documents accordingly.
+PG&E may accept the signature of any representative of the CTA or Customer on any such agreement or notice, and the same shall be binding on CTA or Customer without any obligation on PG&E's part to verify that the person so signing has authority to bind CTA or Customer provided that the CTA or Customer may, and has the affirmative obligation to, provide PG&E with a list of people authorized by the CTA or Customer to execute such documents or agreements with PG&E and, if the CTA or Customer provides such a list, PG&E shall limit its acceptance of and reliance on such documents accordingly.

-With the exception of CPUC-approved tariff and rule changes, no subsequent waiver, modification or amendment of this Agreement or attachments shall be effective, including such changes the CPUC may direct as provided below, unless in writing and signed by a duly authorized representative of the Parties, provided, however that modifications to Attachments A require the signature of the CTA and the Customer but not PG&E, Attachment B requires no signature and, the effectiveness of an Attachment E requires a signature by the CTA or Customer, but not both, and not by PG&E.
+With the exception of CPUC-approved tariff and rule changes, no subsequent waiver, modification or amendment of this Agreement or attachments shall be effective, including such changes the CPUC may direct as provided below, unless in writing and signed by a duly authorized representative of the Parties, provided, however that modifications to Attachment A require the signature of the CTA and the Customer but not PG&E.